West Valley-Mission Community College District

 Any combination of experience and education that would provide the required knowledge and abilities is qualifying.
 A typical way to obtain the required knowledge and abilities would be:

-2. Equivalent to an Associate’s degree from an accredited college with major coursework in administration of justice or a related field.
+2. Equivalent to a Bachelor’s degree from an accredited college or university with major course work in kinesiology or a related field; AND

 - Possession of, or ability to obtain, an appropriate, valid California driver’s license.

-- Possession of, or ability to obtain, a current, valid First Aid/CPR certification.
+- Possession of, or ability to obtain, a valid certification from the National Athletic Trainers Association (NATA).

 Examples of Duties and Responsibilities: